-Young people often don't know what to do if someone they knew was hurt, and many Under 14 Nippers say they would like to learn first aid skills.
+Young people often don't know what to do if someone they know is hurt, and many Under 14 Nippers say they would like to learn first aid skills.
 Some Surf Life Saving state offices are Registered Training Organisations (RTOs) that offer discounts to active surf club members wanting to participate in first aid and CPR courses.

-Age managers can help encourage Nippers who do not meet the fitness requirements of the SRC to become an award member by coordinating the delivery of further emergency care training.
+Age managers can help encourage Nippers who do not meet the SRC's fitness requirements to become award members by coordinating the delivery of further emergency care training.